San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- San Diego State and its opponents have combined to score more than 41 points in five of 10 games this season.
+- San Diego State's games this season have gone over 41 points five of 10 times.

-- Friday's total is 8.2 points lower than the two team's combined 49.2 points per game average.
+- The two teams combine to score 49.2 points per game, 8.2 more than the over/under in this contest.

-- These two squads surrender a combined 48.9 points per game, 7.9 more than this contest's over/under.
+- The 48.9 points per game these two squads have surrendered to opponents this season are 7.9 more than the 41 total in this contest.

-- The average total in Aztecs games this season is 43.9, 2.9 points more than Friday's over/under of 41.

 - In 2021, games involving the Rebels have averaged a total of 54.4 points, 13.4 more than the set over/under in this contest.